Meeting Room Policy

 Eligible Organizations (in priority order):

-Commercial, for profit organizations or individuals are not allowed to reserve/use the meeting rooms.
+Commercial, for profit organizations or individuals are not allowed to reserve/use the meeting rooms, unless the purpose of the meeting is training for the organization’s employees.

 When approved, the library will provide a receipt confirming the reservation (specifying the date/time the room is reserved).